Bulgarian Republic Football Championship

 The Republic Football Championship was a national football competition in Bulgaria, successor of the State Championship.
-It was organised for only four years between 1945 and 1948.
+It was organised for only four years, from 1945 to 1948.
 After 1948 it was reorganised as a Republic Football Group.

 Format

 The championship was a knockout tournament featuring clubs that had finished at the top of six regional divisions.
 These divisions were round-robin tournaments that included football clubs from different geographic areas.